Steeped in Symbolism: Sintra’s Quinta da Regaleira

 … and Christian iconography galore.

 Of course, while we know for certain what some of these symbols mean (Noah’s Ark is pretty clear), we can’t be sure about most of this.
 There’s a lot of dicey speculation out there about symbology.
-And the fact is that neither the owner nor the architect of Quinta de Regaleira left information about why they included various elements of the palace or the park.
+And the fact is that neither the owner nor the architect of Quinta da Regaleira left information about why they included various elements of the palace or the park.
 It could be symbolism, but some of it may just have been whimsy.
-After all, there’s a lot more out there, from dogs …

 … to frogs …

-… to whatever these things are:
+… to whatever these things might be.

-In any case, Quinta de Regaleira is well worth a visit.
+In any case, Quinta da Regaleira is well worth a visit.
 You’ll be surrounded by dozens (maybe hundreds) of other tourists — this is one of the most popular palaces in Sintra — but it’s an incredible and unusual place.

-One response to “Steeped in Symbolism: Sintra’s Quinta da Regaleira
+5 responses to “Steeped in Symbolism: Sintra’s Quinta da Regaleira

 1. Oh wow, this place looks quite the adventure in visitor friendly form.
 I can imagine it was some ordeal back in the day!
 Love the stone dogs, forever mans best friend.